ORCID/python-orcid/README.rst

 work
 ----

-Minimal example, only the mandatory fields are filled:
+A minimal example, only the mandatory fields are filled.

 .. code-block:: python